-Debt Consolidation vs. Refinancing
+Debt Consolidation vs. Refinancing Student Loans

-True consolidation only makes sense (and it's only possible) if your student loans originally came from government programs.
+True consolidation only makes sense (and is only possible) if your student loans originally came from government programs.
 You can “consolidate” private loans by bundling multiple loans together, but the major benefits of consolidation are reserved for government loans.

 Federal Loan Consolidation

 What about combining federal student loans with private loans?
-You can do that if you use a private lender (not through a federal Direct Consolidation Loan), but you’ll want to evaluate that decision carefully: once you move a government loan to a private lender, you lose the benefits of federal student loans.
+You can do that if you use a private lender (not through a federal Direct Consolidation Loan), but you’ll want to evaluate that decision carefully.
+Once you move a government loan to a private lender, you lose the benefits of federal student loans.
 For some, those benefits aren’t helpful, but you never know what the future brings, and features like deferment and income-based repayment might come in handy someday.